Sen. Bob Menendez's corruption trial begins, his second in the last decade

 Menendez is on trial with two of the businessmen who allegedly paid him bribes — real estate developer Fred Daibes and Wael Hana.
 All three have pleaded not guilty.
 A third businessman has pleaded guilty and agreed to testify against the other defendants.
 The senator's wife is also charged, but her trial is delayed until at least July.

+In the morning, Menendez, in a suit with a red tie, was dropped off in front of the courthouse at 8:15 a.m., forty minutes before former President Donald Trump's motorcade passed by on its way across the street to state court, where he is on trial for allegedly falsifying business records to hide hush money payments to a porn actor before the 2016 election.

+Menendez did not speak to reporters who were kept behind barricades as he entered a security pavilion where everyone entering the courthouse is scanned.

-Opening statements were possible, but unlikely, before Tuesday for a trial that has already sent the senator's political stature tumbling.
+The trial, the second in seven years for Menendez, has already sent the senator's political stature tumbling.
 After charges were announced in September, he was forced out of his powerful post as chairman of the Senate Foreign Relations Committee.

 The three-term senator has announced he will not be seeking reelection on the Democratic ticket this fall, although he has not ruled out running as an independent.

-It is the second corruption trial for Menendez in the last decade.
-The previous prosecution on unrelated charges ended with a deadlocked jury in 2017.
+The previous corruption prosecution of Menendez on unrelated charges ended with a deadlocked jury in 2017.

 In the new case, prosecutors say the senator's efforts on behalf of the businessmen led him to take actions benefitting the governments of Egypt and Qatar.
 Menendez has vigorously denied doing anything unusual in his dealings with foreign officials.